Pete's Walks - Four Hills Walk, again (page 3 of 3)

 Path through Warren Wood, near Little Hampden

-From Little Hampden I took a bridleway from opposite the Rising Sun pub, descending slowly through trees into another valley.
+From Little Hampden I took a bridleway from opposite the Rising Sun pub (Update 22/10/18: sadly this has now closed), descending slowly through trees into another valley.
 At the bootom of the slope I turned left towards a stables complex, then went half-right up the opposite slope of the valley, crossing a sequence of sloping pastures (where I saw a Buzzard being chased by two crows) as I made my way to the attractive hamlet of Dunsmore.

 Start of bridleway from Little Hampden